Did you know UKSA can offer you a pathway to university?

 In addition to studying I kept busy training with five fellow students, Dominic Brown, Tom Playford, Karl Schafer, Sean Starkey and Poppy Stanley, before the J/80 World Championships.
 We competed in various race events across the Solent, including the Tuesday Night Race Series and Cowes Week, as well as the J/80 World Championships in July.
 I was also lucky enough to be asked to take part in the Fastnet Race in August.

-A highlight of my time at UKSA was being awarded the Bernard Taylor Trophy for ‘going above and beyond with my achievements both on and off the water’ whilst studying for my BTEC.
+A highlight of my time at UKSA was being awarded the Bernard Taylor Trophy for ‘going above and beyond.
+This was for achievements both on and off the water’ whilst studying for my BTEC.
 I also undertook several extra watersports qualifications, along with extra study modules.
 I achieved a triple distinction for my course and I am now studying Naval Architecture Powercraft and Yacht Design at Southampton Solent University.”

 For more information about our Further Education programmes, please visit: